Status: Ongoing

 Countries of Focus: Kenya and Uganda

-Project 3:Reducing Poverty Among the Urban Poor in Uganda.
+Project 2:Reducing Poverty Among the Urban Poor in Uganda.
 Evaluating The Effectiveness and Inclusiveness of the Parish Development Model

-4. How does inclusive participation in decision-making in terms of access to resources, benefits, and opportunities facilitate PDM’s efforts in poverty reduction?
+Additionally, the study explores the role of inclusive participation in decision-making regarding access to resources, benefits, and opportunities in supporting the PDM's poverty reduction efforts.

 Country of Focus: Uganda